How to Sell Your Car Under Finance

 Selling your car under finance?

-If your lifestyle has changed since you took out your car loan, you might need to sell your car before the end of your car finance term.
+If your lifestyle has changed since you took out your car loan, you might need to sell your car that is still under finance before the end of your car loan term.

 If your car is financed with a 'secured car loan', the lender will have placed an interest over your car on the Personal Property Security Register (PPSR).
 This means you'll need the lender's permission to sell the car.